Industry

 Project delays and cost overruns

-When a covered incident damages the works, the resulting project delays can trigger liquidated damages, extended preliminary costs, and contractual penalties.
+When a covered incident damages the works, the timeline slips — triggering liquidated damages, extended prelims, and contractual penalties.

 Get quotes for your Construction & Engineering business